stffrdhrn/connect4/readme.md

  - Proper input validations
  - Good documentation and comments
  - Proper testing suite
+ - Continuous Integration

-There are some "prod-ready" items that I would usually build into a system but I am leaving out as I dont think its needed for such a simple game.
+There are some "prod-ready" items that I would usually build into a system but I am leaving out as I don't think its needed for such a simple game.
  - Logging infrastructure
  - Monitoring